Uzarel/crea2_api/README.md

     docker build . -t crea2/chatbot
     ```

-2. **Run the Docker Multi-Container App**: Execute the following command to compose run the Docker container, exposing port 8080 and passing the required environment variables:
+2. **Run the Docker Multi-Container App**: Execute the following command to compose and run the Docker container, exposing port 8080 and passing the required environment variables:
     ```
-    docker compose run -p 8080:8080 --env OPENAI_API_KEY=YOUR_OPENAI_API_KEY langchain
+    docker compose run -p 8080:8080 --env OPENAI_API_KEY=YOUR_OPENAI_API_KEY --env SECRET_API_KEY=YOUR-SECRET-API-KEY langchain
     ```

-    Ensure to replace `YOUR_OPENAI_API_KEY` with your actual OpenAI API key.
+    Ensure to replace `YOUR_OPENAI_API_KEY` with your actual OpenAI API key and `YOUR-SECRET-API-KEY` with your actual secret API key.

 3. **Optional**: To enable LangSmith tracing, add the following environment variables to the Docker run command:
     ```